aplsimple/expagog/README.md

 *Date2* cannot be greater than *Date1 + 53 weeks* which means maximum *Week range* is one year.

-That said, nothing prevents you from splitting the year into periods, e.g. 1st semester, 2nd semester, summer etc., and creating separate data files for this purpose.
+Nothing prevents you from splitting the year into periods, e.g. 1st semester, 2nd semester, summer etc., and creating separate data files for this purpose.

 The *Merge* menu item can be used to merge those separate data files into one file.